Warao language: Classification

 Warao appears to be a language isolate, unrelated to any recorded language in the region or elsewhere.
 Terrence Kaufman (1994) included it in his hypothetical Macro-Paezan family, but the necessary supporting work was never done.
 Julian Granberry connected many of the grammatical forms, including nominal and verbal suffixes, of Warao to the Timucua language of North Florida, also a language isolate.
 However, he has also derived Timucua morphemes from Muskogean, Chibchan, Paezan, Arawakan, and other Amazonian languages, suggesting multi-language creolization as a possible explanation for these similarities.

 Waroid hypothesis

-Granberry also finds "Waroid" vocabulary items in Guajiro (from toponymic evidence it seems that the Warao or a related people once occupied Goajiro country) and in Taino (nuçay or nozay [nosái] "gold" in Ciboney — cf. Warao naséi símo "gold" (lit. "yellow pebble") — and duho "ceremonial stool" in Classic Taino — cf. Warao duhu "sit, stool").
+Granberry noted "Waroid" vocabulary items in Taíno, such as nuçay or nozay [nosái] 'gold' in the Ciboney dialect (cf. Warao naséi símo 'gold' lit. 'yellow pebble') and duho 'ceremonial stool' in Classic Taíno (cf. Warao duhu 'sit, stool').

+He also finds such similarities with Guajiro; from toponymic evidence it seems that the Warao or a related people once occupied Goajiro country.
 Granberry & Vescelius (2004) note that toponymic evidence suggests that the pre-Taino Macorix language of Hispaniola and the Guanahatabey language of Cuba may have been Waroid languages as well.